-Remote working is a mode of work that allows employees of an organization to perform all their essential job responsibilities from outside traditional office space.
-By telecommuting from home offices, these out-of-office employees make up a remote workforce for that organization.
+Remote working is a mode of work that allows employees to perform all their essential job responsibilities from outside traditional office space.
+By working from home offices, these out-of-office employees make up a remote workforce for that organization.
 A key principle of a remote workforce is that work is what you do, not where you do it.
 This means that remote workers should be able to be productive and accomplish all their daily work outside an organization’s office space.

-A remote workforce offers many benefits for both businesses and employees, which explains why there has been a 159 percent increase in remote work since 2005.
+A remote workforce offers many benefits for both businesses and employees.

-- Improved employee engagement and increased productivity: 66 percent of managers report increased productivity from their remote employees.
-Remote workers demonstrate higher employee engagement by going above and beyond on their work in comparison to employees working in traditional office space.
+- More productivity: Remote workers demonstrate higher employee engagement by going above and beyond on their work in comparison to employees working in traditional office space.
 This may be because remote employees do not have to expend energy on a daily commute, take fewer sick days and have better control over their work environment inside a home office.

-- Better employee satisfaction and retention: Gallup reports that 54 percent of workers say they would change jobs in order to have the choice of working remotely.
-For companies who want to hire and retain the best possible talent, offering remote work flexibility is a proven way to hold onto top employees.
+- Better retention: For companies who want to hire and retain the best possible talent, offering remote work flexibility is a proven way to hold onto top employees.

 - Business continuity: Having a remote workforce in place protects an organization from business continuity disruptions.
 If offices are forced to close from a natural disaster or planned outage, remote workers can continue to be productive without interruption.

 - Improved sustainability: Enabling remote work improves sustainability and reduces a company’s carbon footprint by eliminating daily commutes and lowering the electricity costs associated with on-premises data centers.

 Benefits of remote work for employees include: